-English and Maths are taught discretely Tuesday to Friday and this includes phonics and guided reading.
-Also taught discretely are RE, PE, Science, History, Geography, DT and Art and Personal, Social and Health Education.
-Computing and Music are taught across the curriculum and where appropriate subjects are taught through a half-termly topic linked to the Cornerstones Curriculum.
+English and Maths are taught discretely Monday to Thursday and this includes phonics and guided reading.
+Also taught discretely are RE, PE, MFL and Personal, Social, Health and Citizenship Education (PSHCE).
+Science, History, Geography, DT, Art, Computing and Music are taught across the curriculum and where appropriate through a termly topic linked to our Awe and Wonder Curriculum.

 Phonics is taught rigorously via the government-produced programme Letters and Sounds.
 Read our Phonics Overview for more information.